AdaCore/training_material/courses/gnat_project_facility/040_structuring_your_application.rst

    + Project P uses all the compiler switches in project Foo and adds ``-gnatwa``

-   + *Note: in GPR files, "&" can be used to concatenate string lists and string*
+.. note:: in GPR files, "&" can be used to concatenate string lists and strings

 ----------
 Renaming
 ----------

-+ Packages can rename (imported) packages
++ Packages can rename imported packages
 + Effect is as if the package is declared locally

   + Much like the Ada language